bodymindarts/awesomechat-elixir/README.md

-# AwesomeChat
+# AwesomeChat Elixir

-To start your new Phoenix application:
+This is the AwesomeChat chat application ported to Elixir using the Phoenix web-framework.
+It was developed and tested using Elixir v1.0.4 Redis v3.0.2.

+## Setup

+Install elixir `brew install elixir`

+Clone repository:

+`git clone https://github.com/bodymindarts/awesomechat-elixir.git && cd awesomechat-elixir`

-1. Install dependencies with `mix deps.get`
+Install dependencies `mix deps.get`

+Start Redis on localhost

+`brew install redis`

+`redis-server /usr/local/etc/redis.conf` (in another TAB)

+## Run the server

-2. Start Phoenix endpoint with `mix phoenix.server`
+Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit `localhost:4000` from your browser.